WSU-kduncan/3120-cicd-WeiChen66/README-CI.md

 - Configuring GitHub Secrets:
     1, In repo settings click action under secrets and variables to create secrets.
     2, Secrets are set: DOCKERHUB_USERNAME and DOCKERHUB_TOKEN
 - What does workflow do?
 Workflow is a automated process which run one or more jobs, and it will runs when triggered by the event in the repository.
- - User name and token of dockerhub is unique to users
+- What variables in workflow are custom :Environment variables, paths, workflow triggers, job dependencies and action versions.

 ## Part 3- CI process